chronology

 1945

-January - Liberation of the Auschwitz camp by the Jews.
+January - Lib ration, from the Auschwitz camp by the Sovi ticks.

-F vrier - The ministry of R fugi cannot obtain any information on the fate of the critics Robert Desnos, Benjamin Cr better, Ir ne N mirovsky
+F vrier - The R fugi’S ministry cannot obtain any information about the fate of the crivains Robert Desnos, Benjamin Cr better, Ir ne N mirovsky

-May 7 - The armistice is signed Reims.
-Gradual return of the port s.
-A family council, constituted by the Bank of the Northern Countries, the Society of People of Letters and Albin Michel provides for the schooling and education of the daughters of Ir n mirovsky, until their majority.
-Lisabeth is placed with the Avot, Denise in a Catholic boarding school.
+May 7 - The armistice is signed at Reims.
+Gradual return of the ports.
+A family council, constituted by the Bank of the Northern Countries, the Society of the People of Letters, and Albin Michel provides for it; he enrolls her in school; and the education of the daughters of Nimirovsky, until their majority.
+Lisabeth is placed with the Avots, Denise in a Catholic boarding school.